SoftUni/Programming-Basics-Book-JS-EN/chapter-09-problems-for-champions-part-2.md

 Let's examine the first two problems for our algorithm.
 The first problem concerns the way we read the commands until we reach the **"mall.Exit"** command.
 The solution that we previously saw uses a **`while-loop`**.
 The second problem for the task is to **access each symbol** of the command passed.
 Keeping in mind that the input data with the commands is a **`string`** type, the easiest way to access each symbol inside the strings is via a **`foreach` loop**.

-This is how the code may look like:
+This is how the code will look like:

 ![](assets/chapter-9-2-images/passion-days.02.png)